Stripe’s Stacie Faggioli on How to Structure Your Financial Organization

 What qualities should the first full-time financial hire have?
 [14:35]

 The first hire should be a bookkeeper.
-And in terms of the right hire, it’s typically someone who is well versed in the bookkeeping tools that are available, and it’s also helpful if this person has prior experience in your specific industry.
+In terms of the right hire, it’s typically someone who is well versed in the bookkeeping tools that are available.
+It’s also helpful if this person has prior experience in your specific industry.

 When should companies think about hiring a controller or CFO?
 [15:36]